Removing a Gas Fire

 Building Regulations and Planning Permission for Gas Fire Removal

-In terms of planning permission, approval would only be needed in particular circumstances such as if you live in a listed building.
-With regards to building regulations or planning permission, if you have any doubts, it is best to contact your local council.
+If you have any doubts regarding building regulations or planning permission, it's best to contact your local council.
 More information can be found on the Planning Portal, which applies to those resident in England and Wales.
 However, if you’re based in Scotland or Northern Ireland, the rules may differ.

 How to Find & Hire a Gas Fire Removal Specialist